Dioswilson/MultipleWitchRng/Readme.md

 - "Generate Litematic" tab is made to input known values and compare them or just generate the litematic

 ### Extra information
+- Restart the server before running it.
+Program is using HashSize for only one player.
 - You need to avoid randomticks
 - Program does not check if all with huts are in range of the player, if they are not in range it will never find an output.
 - Not planning to implement other way of building the perimeter.
 Litematica is the only option. https://masa.dy.fi/mcmods/client_mods/ to download it